 After my move in 2010 to TBD, I continue training, with workshops for the Parenting Publications of America, Maynard Academy, American Society of News Editors, Southern Newspaper Publishers Association, Alliance of Area Business Publications, National Newspaper Association, Washington Newspaper Publishers Association, APME NewsTrain and National Association of Science Writers.
 I presented webinars for the Online Media Campus and ASNE.
 I made an “Ignite” presentation at News Foo Camp.
 I continued to speak to college journalism classes, including a recent visit to George Mason University.

-Training remains an important part of my work for Digital First Media, I have visited more than 80 DFM newsrooms, leading workshops in topics such as crowdsourcing, curation, Twitter, using social media on the beat, liveblogging, blogging and community engagement.
+Training was an important part of my work for Digital First Media, I visited more than 80 DFM newsrooms, leading workshops in topics such as crowdsourcing, curation, Twitter, using social media on the beat, liveblogging, blogging and community engagement.